This post may contain affiliate links. Please read our full Disclosure Policy.

 master bedroom in a cabin shed with linen bedding.

-Scandinavian Minimalism Decor in a Cabin Shed
+Scandinavian Decor in a Cabin Shed

 Three key points were kept in mind when decorating the tiny house.